 - The member of staff will alert the relevant member of Senior Leadership Team (the Head, or the deputising teacher). - If the student appears to be missing but there is no evidence that they have left the site, a quick but thorough search of the site should be conducted before the parents / police are informed. - If there is no doubt that the student has absconded, the school office will contact the student's parent to inform them and call the police.
-Staff will not chase or follow the student as this could lead to the student wandering further afield, acting impetuously or causing a traffic accident. - If the student is within an easy distance of the school, staff are not to engage in conversation as the student might be in a distressed state and unable to act in a controlled manner.
-This would mean there is still the potential for traffic accidents. - If the student returns of their own volition, parents and (if necessary) the police will be informed.
+Staff will not chase the student as this could lead to the student wandering further afield, acting impetuously or causing a traffic accident.

-- If possible, the student who has absconded should be brought back to school the same day. - When the student is back in school and is in a calm state, the parent, student and relevant member of staff will discuss the issues and any consequences.
+- After risk assessment, staff may follow the pupil and engage in a local search, following the pupil at a safe distance if in view.
+Staff should take a mobile phone with them so they can contact school/the emergency services if required. - At all times, staff must be aware that active pursuit may encourage the pupil to leave the immediate vicinity of the school and may also cause the pupil to panic, possibly putting him or her at risk by running onto a busy road, for example. - If the student is within an easy distance of the school, staff may not engage in conversation as the student might be in a distressed state and unable to act in a controlled manner.
+This would mean there is still the potential for traffic accidents. - If the student returns of their own volition, parents and (if necessary) the police will be informed. - If possible, the student who has absconded may be brought back to school the same day. - When the student is back in school and is in a calm state, the parent, student and relevant member of staff will discuss the issues and any consequences.
 This policy will be discussed.
-An agreement will be written, giving details of the incident and agreed actions. - If the student absconds for a second time in the same academic year, a range of measures will be put in place in collaboration with the student's parents.
+An agreement will be written, giving details of the incident and agreed actions.
+See appendices A, B and C. - If the student absconds for a second time in the same academic year, a range of measures will be put in place in collaboration with the student's parents.
 This might include an Internal Exclusion or a Suspension.
-If the Principal / deputising teacher is aware that a student is not acting emotionally but has left the school grounds (e.g. by mistake), the above procedures may be adapted.
+If the Headteacher is aware that a student is not acting emotionally but has left the school grounds (e.g. by mistake), the above procedures may be adapted.